 Return to: Foundational Activities

-Walden University requires doctoral students (except those in the Ed.D. program), M.S. in Psychology students, and M.S. in Mental Health Counseling students to write a Professional Development Plan (PDP) at the outset of their studies.
+Walden University requires doctoral students (except those in the Ed.D. program), and M.S. in Psychology and M.S. in Mental Health Counseling students to write a Professional Development Plan (PDP) at the outset of their studies.
 The plan includes the completion of a formal Program of Study form and, when appropriate, a Plan of Study.
 Students in the Clinical Psychology and Counseling Psychology specializations in the School of Psychology and Mental Health Counseling students must also submit a Personal State Licensure Plan.

 Purpose of the Professional Development Plan

 Students conceptualize a personalized blueprint for approaching their Walden doctoral studies and present it in a written Professional Development Plan (PDP).
 Writing the PDP essay allows students the opportunity to

 - Reflect on their personal history, professional accomplishments, and future aspirations